Making a Difference

 Right to acquire

 Home ownership helps to create mixed and sustainable communities.
-We will uphold your rights under the law to buy your home and help you to fulfil your expectations.
 Please be aware however that once you buy your home you will be fully responsible for all repairs, maintenance costs and insurances, and if you do not keep up payments on your mortgage and your home is repossessed you may find yourself homeless.

 If you became a new tenant with the Group after the date of transfer from Telford & Wrekin Council on 25th March 1999, you can only apply for the RTA.
 To qualify you must have spent three years as a public sector tenant of one of the qualifying landlords as listed in the Government’s ‘Right to Acquire: Buying Your Housing Association Home’.